FrancisTR/UST-EASY/README.md

 1. [Set up CumulusCI](https://cumulusci.readthedocs.io/en/latest/tutorial.html)
 2. Run `cci flow run dev_org --org dev` to deploy this project.
 3. Run `cci org browser dev` to open the org in your browser.

+## NOTES:

+This doesn't deploy cleanly from the desktop, but it deploys good enough for the counselor assignment project.